 There are two restrictions, however, which make this method impractical, or at least inferior to the pg_dump method:

 The database server must be shut down in order to get a usable backup.
 Half-way measures such as disallowing all connections will not work (in part because tar and similar tools do not take an atomic snapshot of the state of the file system, but also because of internal buffering within the server).
 Information about stopping the server can be found in Section 17.5.
-Needless to say that you also need to shut down the server before restoring the data.
+Needless to say, you also need to shut down the server before restoring the data.

 If your database is spread across multiple file systems, there might not be any way to obtain exactly-simultaneous frozen snapshots of all the volumes.
 For example, if your data files and WAL log are on different disks, or if tablespaces are on different file systems, it might not be possible to use snapshot backup because the snapshots must be simultaneous.
-Read your file system documentation very carefully before trusting to the consistent-snapshot technique in such situations.
+Read your file system documentation very carefully before trusting the consistent-snapshot technique in such situations.

 If simultaneous snapshots are not possible, one option is to shut down the database server long enough to establish all the frozen snapshots.
-Another option is perform a continuous archiving base backup (Section 24.3.2) because such backups are immune to file system changes during the backup.
-This requires enabling continuous archiving just during the backup process; restore is done using continuous archive recovery (Section 24.3.3).
+Another option is to perform a continuous archiving base backup (Section 24.3.2) because such backups are immune to file system changes during the backup.
+This requires enabling continuous archiving just during the backup process; restore is done using continuous archive recovery (Section 24.3.4).